dcos/examples/nginx/1.10/README.md

 - One popup should appear with `Success` message
 ![Catalog NGINX](img/nginx-success.png)
 - Click on `Services` from left menu bar
-- there should be link button beside `nginx` service name, click on it or go to http://<MASTER-NODE-URL/ADDRESS>/service/nginx/
+- There should be link button beside `nginx` service name, click on it or go to http://<MASTER-NODE-URL/ADDRESS>/service/nginx/

 ## Deploy NGINX using CLI